-The existing policy for propagative material from Phytophthora ramorum host countries is supported.
-Plant Biosecurity also proposes that plants and plant parts (other than tissue cultures) of Corylus species are prohibited entry into Australia from countries where Phymatotrichopsis omnivora and Phytophthora nemorosa are known to occur, in accordance with conditions C 15269.
+The existing policy for prohibiting propagative material (other than tissue cultures) from Phytophthora ramorum host countries is supported to prevent the entry of this fungal pathogen through this pathway into Australia.
+Plant Biosecurity also recommends that plants and plant parts (other than tissue cultures) of Corylus species are prohibited entry into Australia from countries where Phymatotrichopsis omnivora and Phytophthora nemorosa are known to occur, in accordance with conditions C 15269.